trek-view/basecamp/_posts/2020-10-09-map-the-paths-mapillary-import.md

 [Shameless plug](https://mtp.trekview.org/user/himynamesdave/profile/).

-And every Mapillary sequence imported boosts you're position on the new Map the Paths leaderboard.
+And every Mapillary sequence imported boosts your position on the new Map the Paths leaderboard.

 You'll score leaderboard points for the number of photos imported to Map the Paths based on quality and capture method.